 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Fever, chills, runny or stuffy nose, cough, sore throat, and body aches.
+- Fever, chills, runny or stuffy nose, cough, sore throat, and body aches

-- Warmth or redness in your face, neck, arms, or upper chest.
+- Warmth or redness in your face, neck, arms, or upper chest, dizziness

 If you notice these less serious side effects, talk with your doctor:

-- Joint pain or swelling.
+- Joint or muscle pain

-- Pain, itching, burning, swelling, bleeding, or a lump under your skin where the needle is placed.
+- Pain, itching, burning, swelling, bleeding, or a lump under your skin where the needle is placed

 If you notice other side effects that you think are caused by this medicine, tell your doctor